 Facelinidae Family of Nudibranchs

-Las Cruces Acolid, Phidiana lascrucensis.
+Las Cruces Aeolid, Phidiana lascrucensis.
 A representative of the Facelinidae Family of Nudibranches.

-Morphology: Facelinidae are soft-bodied gastropods that They have an elongated deep body, often with a tapering tail.
-These nudibranchs have regular rows of cerata, which may be club-tipped, coiled, curved, tapering or tubular.
+Morphology: Facelinidae nudibranchs are soft-bodied gastropods that have an elongated deep body, often with a tapering tail.
+These nudibranchs have regular rows of cerata on their dorsal surface, which may be club-tipped, coiled, curved, tapering or tubular.
 They have long oral tentacles and rhinophores.
-Their rhinophores have numerous rings or collars and the radula has a single row of teeth.
+Rhinophores are horn-like projections on their heads that are chemosensory organs that help them to locate food and potential mates.
+Their rhinophores have numerous rings or collars.
+Their radula has a single row of teeth.
 The anterior end of the foot is angular.
 The anus is more anterior than Aeolididae Nudibranchs.
-All nudibranchs have rhinophores (horn-like projections) on their heads that are chemosensory organs that help them to locate food and potential mates.
 They lose their shells during their larval phase.
 Nudibranchs lack complex eyes, but have photo-receptors that sense light and dark.
 Despite their inability to see color, nudibranchs are some of the most brightly colored of all animals.
 They derive the pigments for their color from the food they eat.
-They range in size from less than 1.0 cm (0.4 inches) to more than 8.0 cm (3.1 inches).
+Facelinidae nudibranchs range in size from less than 1.0 cm (0.4 inches) to more than 8.0 cm (3.1 inches) in length.

 Ecosystem Roles: Facelinidae Nudibranchs are relatively fast moving, aggressive, predators feeding on algae, coral polyps and other cnidarians, and sea slug eggs.
-In turn they are preyed upon by other nudibranchs.
 Some species store the stinging cells (nematocysts) from their food in cnidosacs at the end of their cerata, that they utilized to provide defense.
 Other species are zooxanthellate that have a symbiotic relationship with single-cell dinoflagellates, known as zooxanthellae.
 Zooxanthellae live within certain coral polyps, jellyfish, nudibranchs and sea anemones.
 The zooxanthellae produce energy, during daylight, by means of photosynthesis.
 This energy is passed along to their hosts, sometimes providing up to 90% of the host’s total energy needs.
 In return, the host provides nutrients, carbon dioxide, and a secure, sunlit, platform for the zooxanthellae.
+Facelinidae Nudibranchs are prey for fish, crabs, shore birds, sea turtles, and other sea slugs.